-Within the EU, strict laws apply in connection with the collection, storage, retention, use, processing, transmission, sharing, disclosure and protection of personal information, and other customer data.
+Within the EU, strict laws apply in connection with the Processing of personal information, and other customer data.
 Data protection regulators within the EU and other jurisdictions have the power to fine non-compliant organizations significant amounts and seek injunctive relief, including the cessation of certain data processing activities.
-For example, the EU's General Data Protection Regulation, or GDPR, comprehensively regulates the processing of personal data of any individual residing in the EU.
-The GDPR provides for significant penalties in the event of violations, including fines of up to 4% of the violating company's worldwide revenue.
-We have taken administrative, contractual and other measures designed to achieve compliance with the GDPR, but we cannot guarantee these measures are sufficient.
+For example, the EU's General Data Protection Regulation, or GDPR, provides for significant penalties for violations, including fines of up to 4% of the violating company's worldwide revenue.
 While the United Kingdom's Data Protection Act substantially implements the GDPR, the United Kingdom's exit from the European Union has created regulatory uncertainty, including the cross-border transfer of data.
 Such uncertainty may adversely impact the operations of our U.K. subsidiary by adding operational complexities and expenses.
-In addition, on July 16, 2020, the Court of Justice of the European Union, or the CJEU, invalidated the Privacy Shield program, which allowed transfers of EU personal data to the U.S. for participating companies consistent with European privacy requirements for transfer of such data to non-EU countries.
-The Court also raised concerns about transfer of personal data to the U.S. under standard contractual clauses, or SCCs.
-Although European regulators have since issued a new set of SCCs for data transfers to the U.S., the new SCCs do not address every concern raised by the CJEU.
-As a result, the CJEU decision has created uncertainty about data transfer to the U.S.
+In addition, there is uncertainty about data transfer to the US due to the Court of Justice of the European Union's decision invalidating the Privacy Shield program, which allowed transfers of EU personal data to the U.S. for certain participating companies.
+In March 2022, the U.S. and the European Commission reached an agreement in principle on a new U.S. Data Privacy Framework intended to replace the invalidated Privacy Shield program.
+However, uncertainty about data transfer to the U.S. will persist until the European Commission formally approves the adequacy of such Framework.

+We have taken administrative, contractual and other measures designed to achieve compliance with applicable privacy laws and standards, but we cannot guarantee these measures are sufficient.
 Obligations and restrictions imposed by current and future applicable laws, regulations, contracts and industry standards, in particular as we continue to expand our international operations, may increase the cost of our operations, affect our ability to provide all the current features of our business, residential and mobile products and services and our customers' ability to use our products and services, and could require us to modify the features and functionality of our products and services.
-Such obligations and restrictions may limit our ability to collect, store, process, use, transmit and share data, and to allow our customers to collect, store, retain, protect, use, process, transmit, share and disclose data with others through our products and services.
-Compliance with such obligations and restrictions could increase the cost of our operations.
-Failure to comply with obligations and restrictions related to data privacy and security could subject us to lawsuits, fines, criminal penalties, statutory damages, consent decrees, injunctions, adverse publicity and other losses that could harm our business.
+Such obligations and restrictions may limit our ability to Process data, and to allow our customers to Process data with others through our products and services.
+Failure to comply with such obligations could subject us to lawsuits, fines, criminal penalties, statutory damages, consent decrees, injunctions, adverse publicity and other losses that could harm our business.

-Our customers can use our services to store contact and other personal or identifying information, and to process, transmit, receive, store and retrieve a variety of communications and messages, including, for our Ooma Business customers, information about their own customers and other contacts.
-In addition, customers may use our services to transmit and store protected health information, or PHI, that is protected under the Health Insurance Portability and Accountability Act, or HIPAA.
+Our customers may use our services to transmit and store protected health information, or PHI, that is protected under the Health Insurance Portability and Accountability Act, or HIPAA.
 Noncompliance with laws and regulations relating to privacy such as HIPAA may lead to significant fines, penalties or liabilities.
 Our actual compliance, our customers' perception of our compliance, costs of compliance with such regulations and customer concerns regarding their own compliance obligations (whether factual or in error) may limit the use and adoption of our service and reduce overall demand.
 Furthermore, privacy concerns, including the inability or impracticality of providing advance notice to customers of privacy issues related to the use of our services, may cause our customers' customers to resist providing the personal data necessary to allow our customers to use our services effectively.
 Even the perception of privacy concerns, whether or not valid, may inhibit market adoption of our service in certain industries.